Inside: Learn how much your 60k salary is hourly. Plus find tips to make more money and live the lifestyle you want.

 - What obstacles do I face if I want to try to increase my income?

-In the future years and with possible inflation, some expensive cities 60,000 a year is not a good salary because the cost of living so high, whereas these are some of the cities that you can make a comfortable living at 60,000 per year.
+In the future years and with possible inflation, in some expensive cities, 60,000 a year is not a good salary because the cost of living is so high, whereas these are some of the cities where you can make a comfortable living at 60,000 per year.

-If you are looking for a career change, you want to find jobs paying at least $70000 salary.
+If you are looking for a career change, you want to find jobs paying at least a $70000 salary.

 Is 60k a good salary for a Single Person?

 Simply put, yes.

 You can stretch your salary much further because you are only worried about your own expenses.
 A single person will spend much less than if you need to provide for someone else.

 Your living expenses and ideal budget are much less.
 Thus, you can live extremely comfortably on $60000 per year.